Nateem/ckanext-datarequests/README.md

 ### v1.0.0

-* New: Option to follow data requests.
+* New: Option to follow ร้องขอชุดข้อมูล.
 * New: Email notifications:
   * An email will be sent to organization staff when a data request is created in a organization.
   * An email will be sent to followers, people that commented, datarequest creator and organization staff when a comment in a datarequest is created.